Hannah Godwin Goes Topless In New Instagram Snap, ‘Bachelor In Paradise’ Star Sets Social Media On Fire

 Y’all, I’m so excited to say that I am the new face of @Kensie_Clothing! ????
 The campaign is all about supporting women to feel both pretty AND powerful, every day and in every way – even through the tough stuff!
 Hope you love the campaign (and the clothes!) as much as I do. #MakePrettyPowerful #Kensie

-Godwin has 1.1 million Instagram followers right now and within just a few hours, more than 43,000 of them had liked this post.
-A number of others who have been on The Bachelor and Bachelor in Paradise showed their love for Hannah’s post including people like Lauren Bushnell, Danielle Maltby, Katie Morton, and Leah Block.
+Godwin has 1.1 million Instagram followers right now, and within just a few hours, more than 43,000 of them had liked this post.
+A number of others who have been on The Bachelor and Bachelor in Paradise showed their love for Hannah’s post, including people like Lauren Bushnell, Danielle Maltby, Katie Morton, and Leah Block.

-Among those thousands of likes, it seems that one of Hannah’s on-screen Bachelor in Paradise beaus quickly showed his appreciation for this artistic topless shot too.
-Dylan Barbour liked this photo of Godwin’s and it would seem he did that not long after it was initially posted.
+Among those thousands of likes, it seems that one of Hannah’s on-screen Bachelor in Paradise beaus quickly showed his appreciation for this artistic topless shot, too.
+Dylan Barbour liked this photo of Godwin, and it would seem he did that not long after it was initially posted.

 At this point during the pre-taped episodes, viewers have seen that Dylan is in something of a love triangle with Blake Horstmann to win Godwin’s affections.
 Luckily, spoilers have teased that things will be heating up further between Hannah and Dylan in the episodes ahead.